Author: Joni Scott

 The Great Gatsby and all that jazz

 The Great Gatsby novel showcases the rich but disenchanted youth of the 1920s Jazz Age.
 In fact, it was its author, F.Scott Fitgerald who coined the term The Jazz Age when he wrote his short story Tales of the Jazz Age.
 So, what was this Jazz Age and when did it occur?
-Let’s explore The Great Gatsby and all that jazz.
+Let’s explore The Great Gatsby and jazz.
 Though not popular on release, the novel is now a staple bestseller worldwide and heralded as a wonder of American literature for its depiction of the American Dream.

 What was The Jazz Age?